 After a rough start, a few runs help JWP defeat #3 Red Lake County 67-58

-It wasn’t that great of an opening for the Bulldogs.
-But it isn’t how you start.
+The boys’ 67-58 win over #3 Red Lake County was a big one.
+While the opening wasn’t that great for the Bulldogs, it isn’t how you start.
 It’s how you finish.

 JWP’s boys worked their way through a tough Red Lake County squad to take the 67-58 victory over their Rebels.